Stein-N/Resource-Config-API/README.md

 It is downloadable on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/resource-config-api) and [Modrinth](https://modrinth.com/mod/resource-config-api).

-This API is basically [Simple Config API](https://www.curseforge.com/minecraft/mc-mods/simple-config-api) but renamed to fit my other Mods and with more Features and Datatypes, since Update 1.20.5.
+This API is basically [Simple Config API](https://www.curseforge.com/minecraft/mc-mods/simple-config-api) but renamed to fit my other Mods and with more Features and Datatypes.

 ### Features: